List of Last of the Summer Wine characters: Seymour Utterthwaite

 (Michael Aldridge; 1986–1990) The third ‘third man’.
-A snobbish inventor, Edie's and Ros's brother Seymour always felt it was his duty to educate the masses, and in particular, Compo and Clegg, to whom he was reintroduced by his brother-in-law, Wesley Pegden (who often called him a pillock), shortly before the wedding of Wesley's daughter.
+A snobbish inventor and ex-school headmaster, Edie and Ros's brother Seymour always felt it was his duty to educate the masses, and in particular, Compo and Clegg, to whom he was reintroduced by his brother-in-law, Wesley Pegden (who often called him a pillock), shortly before the wedding of Wesley's daughter.
 Seymour went to school with Clegg and Compo but lost touch when he went to grammar school.
-(In Series 10, episode 5, "Downhill Racer", Nora Batty undermines Edie's bragging about Seymour's intellect by pointing out that their grandmother was on the Education Committee.)
+(In Series 10, episode 5, "Downhill Racer", Nora Batty undermines Edie's bragging about Seymour's intellect by pointing out that their grandmother was on the Education Committee).
 Whereas Cyril and Foggy tried to solve the problems of the residents of Holmfirth, when Seymour was around he always liked to invent, but the resulting inventions invariably led to disaster – especially for Compo, who was always the reluctant test subject and called him a twit whenever anything went disastrously wrong.
 Despite this, he was well-liked by the other two and was more willing to play along with their childish antics than his predecessors.
 He did have occasional bouts of bravery: in series 9, episode 6 ("The Ice-Cream Man Cometh") he contradicted Pearl, Ivy and Nora Batty in one sitting for which Clegg, Compo and a random passer-by heartily congratulated him.

 Seymour usually blamed the failure of his inventions on divine punishment for his once having had an affair with a barmaid.
 Seymour's house, outside the town, was modified into a laboratory, filled with new devices and contraptions that seldom, if ever, worked properly.
 His sister Edie always spoke very highly of him and how he was 'educated', refusing to take into account his continual failed inventions (though she would secretly be embarrassed by his involvement in the antics of the other two).
 Because Seymour's inventions were always built poorly he would normally get Wesley to fix them (or he would just get Wesley to build them in the first place, much to the latter's annoyance).
 Seymour had previously been the headmaster of a school, although it is not entirely clear how successful he was in running it.
 When Compo and Clegg were in his home Seymour would often put on his old headmaster's gown and treat the two of them like schoolchildren when trying to explain a new invention.
+This included making them sit on small wooden chairs once typical of infant schools.
 He sometimes appeared to take an unhealthy delight in corporal punishment, and was appalled to hear that it has been prohibited.